Skip to main content

 The audit, inspection, and evaluation process

-In developing the audit, inspection, and evaluation plan for the year, the OIG considers the following:
+In developing the audit, inspection, and evaluation plan for the year, OIG considers the following:

 • Issues that may pose a risk to FCA’s mission